 The vertebral column of actinopterygians, its evolutionary transformations and phylogenetic meaning

 The time of the conference is perhaps the best time of the year to visit Portugal.
 The tourist season has not started.
 Temperatures are pleasant but still moderate, nature is green and flowering.
 The conference hotel (Albacora Hotel) is located at the coast, inside a nature reserve, ideal for birdwatching.
 Tavira is a beautiful old harbour town, with many historic buildings and restaurants.

 The emphasis of the conference is to facilitate discussions, to exchange ideas and concepts.
 The location of the conference is ideal for this purpose.
 A historic fishing village turned into a hotel where we can accommodate about 100 participants.
 There will be 40 slots for oral presentations.
 Each presenter has 25 minutes, but talks are not longer than 15 minutes to leave a minimum of 10 minutes for discussion.
 There will be no parallel sessions.
 Two evenings of the conference will be devoted to poster presentations.
 As for the previous conferences, proceedings, equally open to poster and oral contributions, will be published one year after the conference in the Journal of Applied Ichthyology (see below).
-For additional Information IAFSB on Facebook
+For latest updates IAFSB on Facebook

 P. Eckhard Witten, Matthew P. Harris, and M. Leonor Cancela